Red Eye Radio: Red Eye Radio (Cumulus/Westwood One)

 The name Red Eye Radio came from Cumulus Media Networks' existing overnight talk show, which at the time of Cumulus's acquisition of Citadel Broadcasting was hosted by Doug McIntyre (who originated the name and had previously used it on a local Los Angeles-based show prior to changing time slots) on weeknights and Marc Germain on weekends.
 Upon Cumulus' acquisition of Citadel (and, by extension, WBAP and the rest of the former ABC Radio assets), Cumulus also reassumed syndication of Harley and McNamara, reassigned McIntyre to a local show in Los Angeles, and rebranded Harley's and McNamara's show under the Red Eye Radio name.
 As a result of the reorganization, the show also gained several major market affiliates, including New York City and Los Angeles, where Red Eye Radio had established itself, and refocused the program as a competitor to Premiere Networks's ubiquitous Coast to Coast AM, eventually moving towards a generic conservative talk direction, though trucking news and content remains a major part of the show.

+Notable moments

 On December 21, 2012, just before the first anniversary of the Harley-McNamara version of the show, the hosts announced on air that they had signed a new multi-year contract to host the show.

+On January 18, 2017, the show was simulcast on C-SPAN as part of a series of radio programs on the air leading up to the first inauguration of Donald Trump.

+On December 21, 2022, Gary McNamara referenced a story about his high school graduation in May 1973, at Kenmore West Senior High School in Tonawanda, New York.
+He recalled his friends being sad and confused about high school ending, and that he was the only one excited about it, going as far as to say “Yee-haw!” during the commencement ceremony.
+He attended the graduating class’s 50th anniversary reunion on July 21, 2023.

 Format

 The show runs five hours each night, from midnight to 5 am Central Time.
 Harley and McNamara primarily address political issues, most commonly promoting libertarian and conservative viewpoints.
-The show is available seven days a week, but usually a "best of" program airs on weekends.
+The show is available seven days a week, but a "best of" program airs on weekends.